Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 Going when it’s cold outside?
 Read our San Francisco Winter Packing List.

-No trip to San Francisco is complete without seeing the iconic Golden Gate Bridge!
+No trip along the Pacific Coast Highway is complete without seeing the iconic Golden Gate Bridge!

 On either side of the bridge, there are several incredible viewpoints to check out.
 Some of the best places to view the Golden Gate Bridge are from Battery Spencer, Kirby Cove, and the North Vista Point.